 Software for vehicle tracking systems isn’t only a handy feature – they’re a critical element of autonomous driving, which is one of the top trends in the automotive industry.
 This means that the demand for advanced tracking software will continue to grow, and OEMs, as well as automotive software vendors, should keep up the pace.

 How to build a GPS car tracking software?

-The process of creating a tracking system includes:
+The process of creating vehicle tracking solutions includes:

 - building a tracking device

 You’ll need a microcontroller, GSM and GPS modules, a relay circuit, and an LCD display.
 Here’s how a GPS car tracker works.
 The basic software for your homemade car tracker has to send a command for an action to the modem via a cell phone or computer.
 After receiving the command, the GSM modem processes and transmits it to the microcontroller unit (MCU) where the command is performed.
 After programming the MCU, you have to create a web page or a GPS car tracking app to interpret the latitude and longitude and show the vehicle location on the map.

 If you want to track more than one car or receive more complex data, you’ll need to develop a web-based system that also includes a web application and a server system.
 In this case, you’ll have to create a web and a desktop app as well as design a database.